-If you are an eligible employee, you will automatically receive a Total & Permanent Disablement Benefit based on the formula below up to a maximum of \$2,000,000 without proof of health.
+If you are an eligible employee, you will automatically receive a Totally & Permanent Disability benefit based on the formula below up to a maximum of \$2,000,000 without proof of health.

-If you become totally and permanently disabled and meet the Total and Permanent Disability definition, prior to the Normal Retirement Date, the Benefit payable is equal to your Death Benefit on the Date of Disablement.
+If you become totally and permanently disabled and meet the Total & Permanent Disability definition, prior to the Normal Retirement Date, the Benefit payable is equal to your Death Benefit on the Date of Disablement.